milena-kos/Cell-Machine-Mystic-Mod/README.md

 ## Contributing

-By contributing you awknowledge that you have read and understood the [contributor agreement](https://github.com/Sequitur-Studios/Cell-Machine-Mystic-Mod/blob/master/.github/CONTRIBUTING.md).
+By contributing you acknowledge that you have read and understood the [contributor agreement](https://github.com/Sequitur-Studios/Cell-Machine-Mystic-Mod/blob/master/.github/CONTRIBUTING.md).

 ### Requirements